Bomb Blast

 Laga, the legal library

-Laga, mobile encyclopaedia
+Laga, a mobile encyclopedia

 Legal titan, titanic in stature, titanic status